The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Instead, the application review process and decision may be based on other factors such as your employment status, income, bank account history or in some cases the collateral that you’re providing.
-For applicants who have subprime credit, or a spotty repayment history a no-credit-check loan can be an appealing option.
+Instead, the application review process and decision are based on other factors such as your employment status, income or bank account history.
+It may even be based on collateral if you borrow a secured loan.
+For applicants who have subprime credit or a spotty repayment history a no-credit-check loan can be an appealing option.